gsted/gsted/index.md

 2. Extraction of properties from these rectangles: a.
 Extraction of angle from horizontal. b.
 Extraction of length of the long axis of rectangle.
 3. Transforming overlay images based on these properties: a.
 Tilting overlay image based on angle property. b.
 Resizing overlay image based on length of long axis.
 4. Obtain burn point as position to burn overlay image onto master image: a.
 Extract burn point from master as center of extracted unique rectangle. b.
 Extract burn point from overlay image as colored dot place on this image.
-5. Burn the overlay image onto the master image at this burn point
+5. Burn the overlay image onto the master image at this burn point.
 6. Repeat frame by frame in a video.

+## Results

+Text text text text text text text text.

 ### Hats Pack 1

 ![](https://github.com/gsted/gsted/blob/master/Hats/hats.png)

-## Challenges & Results

-Text text text text text text text text.